-- Jesus talked about Eunuchs born that way from birth, he actually could’ve even been referring to those born gay couldn’t he have?
+- Jesus talked about Eunuchs born that way from birth, he actually could’ve even been referring to that born gay couldn’t he have?

-- Didn’t Jesus talk a lot about divorce, and Christians seems to get divorced a lot, why aren’t they talking about that one?
+- Didn’t Jesus talk a lot about divorce, and Christians seem to get divorced a lot, why aren’t they talking about that one?

-First let me give 3 reason I am NOT writing this post:
+First, let me give 3 reasons I am NOT writing this post:

 - I am also not writing to debate the validity of the recent Supreme court ruling.
 If you don’t believe in my God I wouldn’t expect you to follow his morals.
 I’d rather focus on telling people how awesome Jesus is then to try and force those who aren’t Christians to live like one.

 - I’m not writing to debate the above questions and tell you why your questions are dumb and show you ‘what the Bible really says’.
 I actually think they are good questions, (especially the divorce one.
 We most certainly are being giant hypocrites in that area).
 I’d rather go a bit a deeper and address the fundamental beliefs that lead to differing viewpoints because otherwise, we will just go round and round in a debate that goes nowhere.
 If we establish that then we can fire away at questions like the above getting into specifics.